 What happens when you overeat for one weekend?

-After a weekend of consuming junk foods or foods containing simple carbs, all that is stored in the body as water.
-So the high sodium and carbohydrates content causes an increase in fluid retention in the body.
+After a weekend of consuming junk foods or foods containing simple carbs, your body will retain water.
+The high sodium and carbohydrate content causes an increase in fluid retention in the body.
 And that’s why you feel bloated and bulky.
-It’s all extra water weight.
-You may not gain 10 pounds in a weekend, but it certainly doesn’t feel good to overeat this way!
+It’s nearly all extra water weight, and not actual body fat that you have gained.
+But it feels much the same, and your clothes will certainly get tight.

 Keep in mind that nearly all of that weight gain is actually retained water, and so even though your pants don’t fit and you appear to have gained a lot of weight, the damage is only a fraction of what you think!
 And it’s easily fixable with a few days of clean nutrition!